National Lottery (United Kingdom): Lotto Plus 5

+The overall odds of winning any prize is 10.13855 to 1 per Plus 5 draw week.

 Lotto Plus 5 was introduced in 2011 to plug the gaps between the Wednesday and Saturday Lotto draws, meaning it takes place on Mondays, Tuesdays, Thursdays, Fridays and Sundays.
 Players can enter by paying an extra £1 when buying their Lotto ticket, which enters the same ticket numbers into five separate draws.
 Each draw offers fixed prizes for matching 3, 4, 5 and 6 numbers, with the jackpot being worth £250,000.
 It has been estimated that the game produces an extra 500,000 Lotto winners every week.

 The Lotto Plus 5 draw was also the only National Lottery draw game to use a computer generated Automated Draw Machine (Random Number Generator) instead of a Mechanical Draw Machine, as used with their raffle games such as the Euromillions Millionaire Maker Code.
 Due to the changes to the main Lotto game (most notably the introduction of the Lotto raffle), Plus 5 was discontinued; The last Plus 5 draw was played on Tuesday 1 October 2013, with the last date to buy a ticket being Monday 23 September 2013.

 Vernons Easy Play

-In August 1998, the National Lottery joined Vernons to create a lottery similar to the football pools.
+In August 1998, The National Lottery joined Vernons to create a lottery similar to the football pools.
 Players marked a playslip to state how many lines they wanted to play.
 Tickets were £1 per entry.
 The lottery terminal allocated 10 football fixtures on the player's ticket, and the player attempted to match these fixtures that resulted in a score draw (1–1, 2–2, 3–3 and so on).

 To win, players had to match at least five fixtures which resulted in a score draw; this always won £5.
 Matching six won between £6 and £530, depending on how many total score draws there were in total over all the fixtures played.
 Matching seven score draws won between £27 and £67,000 depending on total score draws, and matching eight won from £1,850 to £667,000.
 Thus, the more score draws there were, the easier it was to win.

 The game was not a success and was discontinued at the end of the 1998–9 football season, in April 1999.